-Why Organic Eggs from the Store are a ScamHealthy Living
+Why Organic Eggs from the Store are a ScamUpdated: July 18, 2017Healthy Living

-Food manufacturers have attempted to demonize eggs for decades as it is infinitely more profitable to convince the public to eat Egg Beaters and processed vegetable oils rather than to encourage them to consume the humble nutrient perfection that is the egg.
+Food manufacturers have attempted to demonize eggs for decades.
+It is infinitely more profitable to convince the public to eat Egg Beaters and processed vegetable oils than to encourage them to consume the non-patentable perfection that is the egg.

 Even folks who see through the marketing hype against eggs that is cleverly disguised as “science” frequently get waylaid by the free range and organic eggs labeling on egg cartons.

-The truth is that buying organic or free range eggs from the supermarket or healthfood store is no guarantee that the hens providing those eggs lived a healthy life or that the eggs they provide are nutrient dense.
+The truth is that buying organic, free range, or even duck eggs from the supermarket or healthfood store is no guarantee that the birds lived a healthy life.
+What’s more, the eggs may not even be that nutrient dense.

 The only way to get truly healthy eggs where you can be sure the hens are not abused is to buy local from a farmer you trust, not organic eggs from the store!